Stanislaus Stange

-Stanislaus Stange (1862–1917) was a playwright, librettist and lyricist who created many Broadway shows in the fin-de-siecle era and early 20th century.
+Stanislaus Stange (1862–1917) was a playwright, librettist, and lyricist who created many Broadway shows in the fin de siecle era and early 20th century.
 After minor success as an actor, Stange made his career as a writer in the musical theatre, moving towards more varied theatrical work before his death.

 Early career

-He was born in Liverpool, England.
+Stanislaus Stange was born in Liverpool, England.
 He emigrated to America in 1881 and attempted to establish himself as an actor and elocution teacher, teaching the Delsarte technique of acting.
 One of his pupils was Alice Nielsen, for whom he later wrote shows.
-He worked with a drama club in Kansas City, where he acted in and directed The Bells and Richard III.
+He worked with a drama club in Kansas City, Missouri, where he acted in and directed The Bells and Richard III.
 He later toured with George C. Milne, Stuart Robson and William H. Crane.

 Musical theatre

 The score for Stange's musical The Singing Girl, music by Victor Herbert, lyrics by Harry B. Smith.

-He finally moved to New York, where he had more success as a writer.
+Stange moved to New York, where he had more success as a writer.
 He teamed up with composer Julian Edwards to create a string of musicals, beginning with Madeline, or the Magic Kiss (1895), a romantic fantasy in which an old man magically gets younger every time he is kissed.
 When he becomes a handsome young man again he meets the woman of his dreams, but is worried that her kiss will regress him to childhood.
 However, her "kiss of love" breaks the spell.
 The show was a big success.

 With Edwards, Stange later created Brian Boru (1896), The Wedding Day (1897), The Jolly Musketeer (1898), and When Johnny Comes Marching Home (1902), which produced a popular patriotic song, "My Own United States".

 Stange also worked with other composers, including Victor Herbert, for whom he wrote the book of the musical The Singing Girl, the plot of which borrows from Gilbert and Sullivan's The Mikado.
 This was a vehicle for Stange's old pupil Alice Nielsen.

-In 1904 he wrote The Two Roses, for music by Ludwig Engländer.
+In 1904, he wrote The Two Roses, with music by Ludwig Engländer.
 Louise Le Baron starred in the main role.
 The libretto was adapted from Oliver Goldsmith's She Stoops to Conquer.
 With the songwriting team of William Jerome and Jean Schwartz he created the 1904 musical Piff!
 Paff!!
 Pouf!!! which was a big hit for comedian Eddie Foy and was the longest running musical of the 1903-1904 Broadway season.